syncfusion-content/xamarin-docs/Xamarin/Charts/Trendlines.md

 The [`Exponential`]() trendline is the curved line most useful for data values rise or fall at increasingly higher rates.

-Note: SfChart will not generate Exponential trendline when your data contains zero or negative values.
+N> SfChart will not generate Exponential trendline when your data contains zero or negative values.

 {% tabs %}